arielfenster/FlightGear-Simulator-Android-App/README.md

 ## Flying the aircraft

 ### Connecting to the simulator
-Run the simulator and your application.
+Run the simulator, click the 'Fly!' icon on the bottom and run the application.
 A login window will appear where you can enter connection IP and port:

 ![Login Screen](https://user-images.githubusercontent.com/45856261/63440676-f2aac000-c438-11e9-968e-88a527ef226b.PNG)